Str4y-Cat/Under-the-sea/Boids 3d/readme.md

 This project extends the classic Boids algorithm into a 3D environment using JavaScript, Three.js, and the power of WebGL rendering.
 It simulates the collective motion of autonomous agents (boids) in a three-dimensional space, mimicking the flocking behavior observed in nature.

 ### Future Goals
 - I aim to optimize this algorithim so that it runs on the gpu, using glsl
-- I aim to use rays to allow the boids to "see" their environement
+- I aim to use rays to allow the boids to "see" their environement [DONE]
 - i would like to add predetor/prey interactions

 ### Features